distribute-protocol/distribute-app/README.md

 For <i\>: Type any number between 0 and 9.
 This is a reference to the 10 accounts in your locally running 10 accounts.

 *Step 6:*
-In another Terminal window, clear your database by typing:
+In a new Terminal window, clear your database by typing:
 ```
 mongo
 use distribute